Release notes

 # You can log in with a QR Code

-Web apps that use LINE Login v2.1 now allow users to log in by scanning a QR code on the login screen.
-They can scan the QR code with LINE on their smartphones.
+Web apps that use LINE Login v2.1 can now let users log in by scanning a QR code on the login screen with the LINE app on their smartphones.
 As before, they can also log in with their email address and password.